 Q. Which age groups does the East Campus Serve?

-A. East Campus provides Early Childhood Education programs for children age 1 and walking through pre-k.
+A. East Campus provides infant care from 6 weeks old and Early Childhood Education for children through pre-k.
 After school programming and summer camp is geared towards Kindergarten through 5th Grade.

 Q. Which age groups does the West Campus serve?